imrafaelmerino/JIO/README.md

   the result of the effect, creating a new effect that depends on the previous result.
 The name 'then' is used here for conciseness.

-- **Being Impatient**: Time is of the essence, and JIO offers methods to deal with timeouts:
+**Being Impatient!**: Time is of the essence, and JIO offers methods to deal with timeouts:

 ```code